gmcgarry/vga/README.md

 Original repository can be found at https://github.com/gmcgarry/vga

-# Overview
+# VGA + MCU signalling

-Driving VGA displays from microcontrollers
+Driving VGA displays from microcontrollers.
+See the source code for pin configurations.